newell/newell.github.io/math/index.md

 I am currently working through the exercises of several Mathematics textbooks.

-Current progress can be seen on my [math](https://github.com/newell/math) github repository.

 The pdfs for this repository are hosted here as a convenience.
 They are updated as I progress through the exercises.

 There are bound to be errors, in proofs or other items.
-Please feel free to submit a pull request or notify me.
+Please let me know.

 ## Abstract Algebra, 3rd Edition.
 Dummit and Foote